 Personal interviews are strongly encouraged, to help the admission committee learn about strengths and interests that may not be obvious to us in reading your application, and to give you a chance to ask questions and learn more about Hamilton in a personal setting.

-As Monty Python put it, “Nobody expects the Spanish Inquisition.”
-And you shouldn’t either, when interviewing with a Hamilton College representative.
 We value relationships and dialogue, and our goal is to create an interview environment where you will feel comfortable talking with us about you, your college search, and the potential fit with Hamilton.

 - It is more of a discussion than an interview.
 There won’t be any scripted questions or Hamilton College trivia.
 The conversation should be free-flowing in nature, and a two-way exchange.
 This is an opportunity for you to share what your passions are and how you and Hamilton would be a good fit for you to achieve your goals.